Wharton Cemetery

 Today, Wharton County is a diverse community with a strong agricultural base.
 The county is known for its rice and cattle production, as well as its oil and gas industries.
 It is also home to several historical sites, including the Wharton County Courthouse, which was built in 1889 and is listed on the National Register of Historic Places.
 With its rich history and thriving economy, Wharton County continues to be an important part of Texas's cultural and economic landscape.

-This timeline provides a condensed summary of the historical journey of Wharton County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wharton County, Texas.

 • 1846: Wharton County is established by the Texas legislature